ixartz/Next-js-Boilerplate/README.md

 - 🎁 Automatic changelog generation with Semantic Release
 - 🔍 Visual testing with Percy (Optional)
 - 💡 Absolute Imports using `@` prefix
+- 🔒 Authentication: Sign up, Sign in, Sign out, Forgot password, Reset password, and more.
 - 🗂 VSCode configuration: Debug, Settings, Tasks and extension for PostCSS, ESLint, Prettier, TypeScript, Jest
 - 🤖 SEO metadata, JSON-LD and Open Graph tags with Next SEO
 - 🗺️ Sitemap.xml and robots.txt with next-sitemap